What Is 4G Technology, 4G SIM Cards, and Their Relevance to the Internet of Things?

-What Are the Key Features of 4G?
+What Are the Key Features of 4G Technology?

 4G networks are based on the ITU standard called International Mobile Telecommunications-Advanced (IMT-Advanced).
 This standard specifies peak download speeds of up to 100 Mbps in fast-moving vehicles and up to 1 Gbps when users are stationary or walking, with peak upload speeds of up to 50 Mbps.
 These speeds are significantly faster than those offered by 3G networks.
 4G networks were specifically designed to handle a larger volume of cellular devices and cater to data-intensive internet activities like high-definition video streaming.
 To achieve this, 4G incorporated telecommunications technologies not previously utilized in earlier generations.